-Rydberg atomic electrometry provides a method for measuring electric-field-induced frequency shifts created by a Stark effect in high-$n$ Rydberg resonances.
+Rydberg atomic electrometry provides a method for measuring electric-field-induced energy shifts created by the Stark effect.
 Enhancing the sensitivity of this method is achievable through the use of the EIT phenomenon, facilitating optical detection of atomic interactions~\cite{Mohapatra2007,Jau2020,Ma2022,Li2023}.
-However, the presence of alkali-metal atoms on the inner surface of a vapor cell, due to a few layers of coating, induces non-zero conductivity in the glass~\cite{YuChi2022}.
-This leads to an electric-field-screening effect, a consequence of photodesorption caused by laser irradiation at the cell's surface~\cite{Kevin2018,Barredo2013}.
+However, the presence of alkali-metal atoms on the inner surface of a vapor cell, due to a few layers of coating, induces non-zero conductivity on the glass~\cite{YuChi2022}.
+The adsorption of alkali-metal atoms induces the formation of surface electric fields, which subsequently triggers an electric-field-screening effect due to laser irradiation absorption at the cell's surface~\cite{Kevin2018,Barredo2013}.
 The phenomenon, originating from the induced internal electric field by ions, also occurred with cold atoms in high vacuum chambers~\cite{McGuirk2004,Abel2011,Viteau2011}.
-Several strategies are available to counteract the induced electric field within the cell: (1) The utilization of externally connectable ring electrodes for applying electric fields within the cell~\cite{Ma2022}.
-(2) The insertion of film electrodes on the cell's interior~\cite{Barredo2013,Daschner2014}.
-(3) Rapid switching of the electric field~\cite{Mohapatra2007}.
-(4) Direct application of UV light, Argon Laser, or heating to desorb surface metals~\cite{Alexandrov2002,Klempt2006,Sedlacek2016,Andersonw2018}.
-(5) Three-photon excitation with infarred laser fields~\cite{Lim2023}.
-The electric field screening effect allows for detecting high-frequency oscillating electric field signals ranging from MHz to THz.
-Notably, the technique can extend the detection spectrum of atomic electrometry, encompassing superlow-frequency (SLF) and extremely-low-frequency (ELF) bands, as well as static (dc) regions~\cite{Li2023}.
+Several strategies are available to counteract the induced electric field within the cell: (1) utilizing externally connectable ring electrodes to apply electric fields within the cell~\cite{Ma2022}, (2) inserting film electrodes on the cell's interior~\cite{Barredo2013,Daschner2014}, (3) rapidly switching the electric field~\cite{Mohapatra2007}, (4) directly applying UV light, an Argon Laser, or heat to desorb surface metals~\cite{Alexandrov2002,Klempt2006,Sedlacek2016,Andersonw2018}, and (5) performing three-photon excitation with infrared laser fields~\cite{Lim2023}.
+The screening effect does not inhibit detection of high-frequency oscillating electric field signals ranging from MHz to THz.
+Notably, the technique can extend the detection spectrum of atomic electrometry, encompassing superlow-frequency (SLF) and extremely-low-frequency (ELF) bands~\cite{Li2023}.